Olga Timofeeva: The work of a journalist

 Since 1996 works at Stavropol television: TV channel ATV, then "REN TV-Stavropol" (closed from 1 November 2015).

-Since 18 years has passed all stages of the profession — TV journalist, editor, producer, host of programs.
+She has 18 years' experience in journalism, including as a TV journalist, editor, producer, and program hoest.
 She received additional professional education at the school of journalism "Internews".

-Author and host of the program "Time to talk".
-Work experience on the air — more than 15 years.
+She is the author and host of the program Time to Talk.

 In 2007 Olga Timofeeva became the winner of the all-Russian television competition TEFI — region" in the nomination "Best interviewer".
-Member Union of journalists of Russia.
+She is a member of the Union of journalists of Russia.

-Since 2010 member of Academy of Russian television.
+Since 2010, Timofeeva has been a member of the Russian Academy of Television.

 Deputy of Stavropol city Duma

 In 2008, she won the election of deputies of the Stavropol city Duma, headed the Committee on information policy, interaction with public and veteran organizations.
 In March 2011, for the second time confirmed the powers of the Deputy, winning the elections of the Stavropol city Duma of the 6th convocation.